GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

                :kill-client t))
 ```

-Add an unique CUSTOM_ID property to the headline being referred, for example,
+Add a unique CUSTOM_ID property to the headline being referred, for example,
 with the value `my_headline`.

 Now you can use the following links from Scrapyard notes in the Org format: